Our Mission & Values

 The core values of knowledge, work, agency, and trade come together to form the benevolent, aspirational culture that is common to every Guidepost classroom.

 This culture is at once universally constant—the same whether you visit Guidepost at Foothill Ranch in California, at Hollywood Beach in Florida, or at Magnificent Mile in Chicago—and wholly singular—taking on the unique personality of the individual parents, guides, and children that form each particular community.

 The end result of such a culture is more than children who learn to read, write, and think mathematically years ahead of their peers.
 The result is more even than children who can think, work, and succeed independently—and enjoy the process.
 The end result is children who can look across the span of their whole lives, work to understand the infinite texture of choices and paths open to them, and confidently craft a life that is good, purposeful, fully their own and fully lived.

 This is the mission, the vision, and the advantage of Guidepost Montessori—and we can’t wait for you to join us.

 Ideas from the Guidepost Blog

-Parenting tips, Montessori explainers and strategies for helping your child become an independent, capable human being — The Guidepost Team is here to help parents succeed
+Parenting tips, Montessori explainers and strategies for helping your child become an independent, capable human being — The Guidepost Team is here to help parents succeed.

-Giving children the keys to life
+Giving your child the keys to life